What is ullage in wine and should you worry? Ask Decanter

 Ullage in wine: How important is it? – ask Decanter

+The ullage – sometimes known as the fill level or the headspace – is the gap between the cork in the bottle and the wine itself.

+‘Producers aim for fill levels of 3-10mm at the time of bottling.
+Over time, some wine will be lost through cork absorption and evaporation,’ said Dirceu Vianna Junior MW, in a response in the August 2020 Decanter‘s Notes and Queries pages.

-The ullage, or headspace, is one of the key things that wine buyers should look for, particularly in more mature vintages.
+It is one of the key things that wine buyers should look for, particularly in more mature vintages.
 Buyers for auction houses, for example, will pay close attention to ullage as part of their assessment of the wine’s health.

-‘It’s the best guide you have to the condition of a bottle of wine, especially if you don’t know for certain how it’s been stored,’ said Matt Walls, DWWA regional chair for Rhône.
+‘It’s the best guide you have to the condition of a bottle of wine, especially if you don’t know for certain how it’s been stored,’ said Matt Walls, DWWA regional chair for Rhône, speaking to Decanter.com in 2018.

 ‘The ullage level can give you a few clues about your wine before you have the opportunity to open the bottle,’ said Julia Sewell, sommelier at The Fat Duck and judge at DWWA.